AElio4/OPNsense-Firewall-Lab/README.md

 ## Network Services Configuration

 The LAN interface was configured with a dedicated subnet and DHCP services were deployed to automatically assign addresses to client systems.
-A range was set outside of DHCP services of something else but I can't remember.
-It was like the DHCP of VMware itself.
+A DHCP scope was configured within the LAN subnet while avoiding conflicts with VMware-managed networking and infrastructure addresses.

 <img src="screenshots/04-opnsense-lan-configuration.png" width="700">